posita/dyce/README.md

 Because ``dyce`` exposes Python primitives rather than defining a dedicated grammar and interpreter, one can more easily integrate it with other tools.[^1]
 It can be installed and run anywhere[^2], and modified as desired.
 On its own, ``dyce`` is completely adequate for casual tinkering.
-However, it really shines when used in larger contexts such as with [Matplotlib](https://matplotlib.org/) or [Jupyter](https://jupyter.org/).
+However, it really shines when used in larger contexts such as with [Matplotlib](https://matplotlib.org/) or [Jupyter](https://jupyter.org/) or embedded in a special-purpose application.

 [^1]:

     You won’t find any lexers, parsers, or tokenizers in ``dyce``’s core, other than straight-up Python.
-    That being said, you can always “roll” your own (see what we did there?) and lean on ``dyce`` underneath to perform computations.
+    That being said, you can always “roll” your own (see what we did there?) and lean on ``dyce`` underneath.
     It doesn’t mind.
     It actually [kind of *likes* it](https://posita.github.io/dyce/latest/rollin/).